biocore/qiime/doc/scripts/assign_taxonomy.rst

 Contains code for assigning taxonomy, using several techniques.

 Given a set of sequences, assign_taxonomy attempts to assign the taxonomy of each sequence.
 Currently there are two methods implemented: assignment with BLAST and assignment with the RDP classifier.
-The output of this step is a mapping of sequence identifiers to taxonomy with a quality score.
+The output of this step is a mapping of input sequence identifiers (1st column of output file) to taxonomy (2nd column) and quality score (3rd column).
+The sequence identifier of the best BLAST hit is also included if the blast method is used (4th column).

 **Usage:** :file:`assign_taxonomy.py [options]`